Extracting Entities in RapidMiner Studio™ with RosetteOctober 12, 2016

 Select your new connection from the Connection dropdown list.

-Now that you’ve installed the Rosette for RapidMiner extension and set up your API key and connection, it’s easy to get started using the Rosette operators.
-Let’s try entity extraction.
-We’ll use three operators to create a simple entity extraction workflow, or process: Create Document, Documents to Data, and Extract Entities.
+Now that you’ve installed the Rosette for RapidMiner extension and set up your API key and connection, you’re almost ready to start analyzing.
+Last step: download RapidMiner’s Text Processing extension in the RapidMiner Marketplace, a helpful set of operators that allow you to load, filter, and analyze text from a variety of different sources.
+With that installed, head to RapidMiner Studio where we’ll use three operators to create a simple entity extraction workflow, or process: Create Document and Documents to Data from Text Processing, and Extract Entities from Rosette.
 Drag these operators into the Process panel and connect them together, maintaining the order listed above.
 You can find the operators using the Operators Search Bar.

 Select the Create Document operator.
 In the parameter panel, check the add label box.
 Under label type, select text and enter ‘my_text’ for label value.
 Click the Edit Text button at the top of the panel and copy the text below into the popup window.